tylert/tylert.github.io/source/base/AWS.rst

 ::

-    # Get info about an AMI in my current region (AWS profile)
-    aws ec2 describe-images \
-        --image-ids ami-abcd1234567890

-    # Get info about an AMI in another region
+    # Get info about an AMI (Reminder:  AMIs live in a single region)
     aws ec2 describe-images \
         --region=ca-central-1 \
         --image-ids ami-abcd1234567890